afruth/testfund/design-doc.md

 ##The workflows
-This part should be a textual description of the workflows I should complete this part after we agree on the general ideas proposed.
+This part should be a textual description of the workflows

 ####Registering
-An unregistered user is presented with the front page and a call to action to register.
+An unregistered user is presented with the **front page** and a call to action to register.
 Upon pressing register, the accounts-meteor login page opens and creates an user with respective credentials.
-The user is redirected to List of Requests page.
+The user is redirected to **List of Requests page**.
 On user account creation, the user will be awarded 500 tokens.

 ####Logging in
 The user will press the login button and the same workflow as above will be followed.
-Upon logging in, the user will be redirected to the List of Requests page
+Upon logging in, the user will be redirected to the **List of Requests** page

 ####Posting a request
-From the List of Request page, the user will be able to press a Post request button (proeminent).
+From the **List of Requests** page, the user will be able to press a Post request button (proeminent).
 Upon clicking the buton, he will be redirected to the **Add a Request** page.
+Here, h will be presented with a form that allows him to set details of request.
+At least he has to set: Number of tokens per test, number of tests expected (total number of tokens is automatically computed from that), Details about the test, a link to the app that has to be tested.
+As optional informations he can add: deadline, time to test (time from accepting a test untill finishing it for the tester).

 ##The economy
 1. There will be an open economy.
 Tokens will be given at registration.
 We could set the number of tokens like that: initial tokens should be enough to pay 5 testers.
 There should be a minimum token value of 100 per test.
 Therefore initial token amount should be 500.